appworldng/uniformimages/README.md

 ```

 #### Other Unim Classes
-The **unim-square, unim-circle, unim-landscape, unim-portrait** help you acheive certain geometric shapes with ease.
+The **unim-square, unim-circle, unim-landscape, unim-portrait, unim-star** help you acheive certain geometric shapes with ease.
 Here's a sample below...
 ```
 <!DOCTYPE html>
 <html>